This post may contain affiliate links.

-I thought I’d share with you an idea I came up with for changing the appearance of my wall lamp by making easily removable lamp shade covers.
+I thought I’d share with you an idea I came up with for changing the appearance of the wall lamp in my RV by making easily removable lamp shade covers–kind of like a slipcover for an old lamp. 🙂

-This idea is a wonderful way to decorate an RV without making any permanent changes to the factory decor.
+This idea is a wonderful way to decorate a camper or motorhome without making any permanent changes to the factory decor.
 You can make a cover to match every holiday for seasonal decor that takes up very little storage space, and no sewing is required!

 Originally I had planned these covers as a way to change the look of my wall sconce without replacing the shade, but when I held the fabric up to see how it would look, I found that the streaked design showed through and interfered with the pattern of the fabric.